-Providence House is focused on identifying each parent’s individual strengths and areas of growth while providing for meaningful contact between the parent and child.
+Providence House is focused on identifying each parent/guardian’s individual strengths and areas of growth while providing for meaningful contact between the parent/guardian and child.

-Parents visit regularly throughout their child’s stay and participate in individualized and group parent education sessions led by Licensed Social Workers with hands-on reinforcement activities based on their individual needs.
-Family contact is also supported by childcare staff who serve as peer mentors for parents directly regarding the care, development, and behaviors of their child.
+All parents/guardians who have admitted their children in our care regularly visit their children throughout their stay at Providence House and participate in individualized and group parent education sessions led by Licensed Social Workers with hands-on reinforcement activities based on their individual needs.
+Family contact is also supported by childcare staff who serve as peer mentors for parents/guardians directly regarding the care, development, and behaviors of their child.

 Individualized Parent Education Sessions